lfost42/clarityops/README.md

 ---

 ## 💡 Objectives
-- Define a **six-phase troubleshooting framework**: *Connect → Learn → Analyze → Evaluate → Act → Reflect*.
+- Define a **multi-phase troubleshooting framework**: that breaks the support process into clear, teachable stages.
-- Create a **case deliverables checklist** to clarify what “good” looks like for each phase.
+- Create a **case deliverables checklist** to clarify what "good" looks like for each phase.
 - Develop **maturity milestones** to help engineers self-assess and guide mentorship.
 - Build **templates and documentation** (in Markdown or Notion) that can evolve into automation later.
 - Design a **future dashboard mock-up** showing what observability of process might look like.